 As Georgia anti-discrimination lawyers, we will be watching this case closely and reporting on any developments.

-For more information or if you have been subjected to any form of discrimination, please contact our dedicated Atlanta employment lawyers for an immediate consultation.
+For more information or if you have been subjected to any form of discrimination, please contact our dedicated Atlanta employment lawyers for an immediate case evaluation.